-Sentential form aB Input string abbc
+Sentential form abaB Input string ababbbbc

 So far we are obviously doing well.
-The leading terminals in both the sentential form and the input string match, and we can effectively discard them from both.
-What then remains implies that from the non-terminal B we must be able to derive bbc
+The leading terminals in both the sentential form and the input string are the same (a), and we can effectively discard them from both - and we can continue in turn to discard the next two terminals (b and then a), until what remains implies that from the residual non-terminal B we must be able to derive the residual string bbbbc.